chriss1525/Commandline_Guru/README.md

 # Telegram Terminal Bot

 Telegram Terminal Bot is a bot that helps newbies in tech learn how to interact with the terminal.
-The bot provides helpful commands and tips to navigate, create directories, and more.
+The bot provides helpful commands and tips to navigate the terminal, create directories, and more.

 ## Usage